King Center on Global Development

-Yiqing Xu is an assistant professor at department of political science, Stanford University.
+Yiqing Xu is an assistant professor in the department of political science at Stanford University.
 He is also a faculty affiliate at the 21st Century China Center.
-He works in political methodology and comparative politics, focusing on China.
+He works in political methodology and comparative politics with a focus on China.

-His work has appeared, or will soon appear, in American Political Science Review, American Journal of Political Science, The Journal of Politics, Political Analysis, Political Science Research and Methods, among other peer reviewed journals.
-He has been awarded the John T. Williams Dissertation Prize by the Society for Political Methodology, Best Article Award from American Journal of Political Science, Editors' Choice Award from Political Analysis, and the Miller Prize for the best work appearing in Political Analysis.
+His work has appeared in the American Political Science Review, the American Journal of Political Science, and Political Analysis, among other peer reviewed journals.
+He has been awarded the John T. Williams Dissertation Prize by the Society for Political Methodology, the Best Article Award from the American Journal of Political Science, the Editors' Choice Award from Political Analysis, and the Miller Prize for the best work appearing in Political Analysis.
 In addition to his research on political methodology and Chinese political economy, he writes book reviews for established journals and column articles for major Chinese media, including Caijing, LifeWeek, WSJ (China), and The Paper.

 2021 - 2022 Academic Year | Global Development Research Funding